 Introduction

-This Broadband Statement of Work (BB SOW) describes the broadband connectivity Services (BB Services) required to be delivered to SITA for the WCG.
+This Broadband Statement of Work (BB SOW) describes the broadband connectivity services (BB Services) required to be delivered to SITA for the WCG.

 The BB Services are required to be delivered at two Broadband Site Types, which each require a different network architecture, per section D.3.